BEST VIEWED IN LANDSCAPE MODE ON MOBILE DEVICES

 Of course we couldn't just declare ourselves "dark sky".

 The IDA (International Dark-Sky Association), based in the United States, sets the rules for every dark-sky place on Earth.
-They oversee the accreditation of the various reserves and sanctuaries, and ensure that strict standards are observed to maintain that accreditation.
+They oversee the accreditation of the various reserves, sanctuaries, and parks, and ensure that strict standards are observed to maintain that accreditation.

 The application and assessment process can be lengthy and complex, but certainly not beyond some very dedicated New Zealand communities.

-At the time of publication, we have four dedicated dark sky places:
+At the time of publication, we have eight dedicated dark sky places:

 This is the only "gold" reserve south of the equator, and one of only a few in the world.